idio-lang/DIPS/source/implementing-idio/simple-types/handles.rst

 * prep the code for the VM

-But *running* the code may or may not happen *now*.
+But *running* the code in the VM may or may not happen *now*.

 If I *define* a template then I cannot *use* it until the code for the definition is *run* -- which will add to the list of "expander" terms that the evaluator will recognise.
-That means I cannot *use* the template until it is run.
+That means I cannot *use* the template until the byte code is run by the VM.

 That might not sound like a big problem but it does prevent you defining and using a macro within a module: for the latter variant,